How to video interview for your next job

-Employers are still recruiting and planning ahead for the post-Coronavirus period.
-They are increasingly using remote recruitment strategies and you may need to think about preparing to interview by video.
+Employers are now recruiting and planning ahead post-pandemic.
+They are increasingly using remote recruitment strategies and the likelihood is that you’ll need to think about preparing to interview by video.

 Given all the current uncertainty in the workplace environment, many companies are looking for experienced candidates like our Ten2Two members who can integrate teams quickly and work on a part time, remote or flexible basis.
 Whether you’ve interviewed before by video or it’s your first time, take a look at our top video interview tips.